Skip to content

 o1[t] = i1[t]

-states that the output o1 at time t has to be the same as the input i1 at time t.
-In the above examples, o1 and i1 are IO variables.
-They are used to define the inputs and outputs of the specified specifications and also declare their type.
+states that the output o1 has to be the same as the input i1 at all time points t.
+In the above examples, o1 and i1 are streams.
+They are used to define the inputs and outputs of the specification.

-An example of how to define IO variables is the following:
+An example of how to define input and output streams is the following:

 tau i1 = console